tommiseppanen/BigT/readme.md

 var text = T("This is a string to be translated!");
 ```

-Use BigT.Parser.RunParsing() to update translation CSV with new strings.
+Use BigT.Parser.RunParsing() to update translation CSV with new strings and BigT's LoadTranslations() to read the translations into memory.
 For example:
 ```
+using static BigT.Big;

 static void Main(string[] args)
 {
 #if DEBUG
 	BigT.Parser.RunParsing("..\\..");
 #endif
+	LoadTranslations();
 //...

 }